-- (b) The opinion of each witness listed as required in subdivision (a) of this section as to the value of the property described in the demand and as to the amount of the damage or benefit, if any, which will accrue to the larger parcel from which such property is taken and the following data to the extent that the opinion is based thereon: - (1) The highest and best use of the property. - (2) The applicable zoning and any information indicating a probable change thereof. - (3) A list of the offers, contracts, sales of property, leases and other transactions supporting the opinion. - (4) The cost of reproduction or replacement of the property less depreciation and obsolescence and the rate of depreciation used. - (5) The gross and net income from the property, its reasonable net rental value, its capitalized value and the rate of capitalization used. - (6) A list of the maps, plans, documents, photographs, motion pictures, books, accounts, models, objects and other tangible things upon which the opinion is based, the place where each is located and, if known, the times when it is available for inspection by the adverse party. - (7) The name and business or residence address of each person upon whose statements or opinion the opinion is based in whole or in part. - (c) With respect to each offer, contract, sale, lease or other transaction listed under subdivision (b) of this section: - (1) The names and business or residence addresses, if known, of the parties to the transaction.

-- (2) The location of the property. - (3) The date of the transaction. - (4) If recorded, the date of recording and the volume and page where recorded. - (5) The consideration and other terms and circumstances of the transaction.
-The statement in lieu of stating the terms contained in any contract, lease or other document may, if such document is available for inspection by the adverse party, state the place where and the times when it is available for inspection. - SEC.
-4. Section 1246.3 is added to the Code of Civil Procedure, to read: - 1246.3.
-If a party required to serve a statement of valuation data has in his possession, custody or control any property or tangible thing required to be listed in his statement of valuation data, he shall make it available at reasonable times for inspection and copying or photographing by or on behalf of the party on whom the statement is served. - SEC.
-5. Section 1246.4 is added to the Code of Civil Procedure, to read: - 1246.4 A party who has served and filed a statement of valuation data shall diligently give notice to the parties upon whom the statement was served if, after service of his statement of valuation data, he:
+- (3) A list of the offers, contracts, sales of property, leases and other transactions supporting the opinion. - (4) The cost of reproduction or replacement of the property less depreciation and obsolescence and the rate of depreciation used. - (5) The gross and net income from the property, its reasonable net rental value, its capitalized value and the rate of capitalization used. - (6) Where the property is a portion of a larger parcel, a description of the larger parcel from which the property is taken. - (d) With respect to each offer, contract, sale, leaseor other transaction listed under paragraph (3) of subdivision(c) of this section: - (1) The names and business or residence addresses, if known, of the parties to the transaction. - (2) The location of the property subject to the transaction. - (3) The date of the transaction. - (4) If recorded, the date of recording and the volume and page where recorded. - (5) The consideration and other terms of the transaction.
+The statement in lieu of stating the terms contained in any contract, lease or other document may, if such document is available for inspection by the adverse party, state the place where and the times when it is available for inspection.